elastic/integrations/docs/documentation_guidelines.md

 * Help the reader see the benefits the integration offers and how Elastic can help with their use case.
 * Inform the reader of any requirements including system compatibility, supported versions of third-party products, permissions needed, and more.
-* Provide a comprehensive list of collected fields and the data format for each.
+* Provide a comprehensive list of collected fields and the data and metric types for each.
 The reader can reference this information while evaluating the integration, interpreting collected data, or troubleshooting issues.
 * Set the reader up for a successful installation and setup by connecting them with any other resources they'll need.

 <!-- The audience ... -->